-This policy applies to all administrative penalty decisions, including appellate decisions, on or after July 4, 2017.
+This policy applies to all administrative penalty decisions for violations occurring on or after March 1, 2016.
+This policy also applies to all appellate decisions made on or after July 4, 2017 with respect to violations occurring on or after March 1, 2016.